Robert Sitkoff: Career

 In 2000, Sitkoff became a professor at Northwestern University School of Law.
 In 2006, he moved to New York University, and the next year joined the Harvard faculty.
 At the time, Harvard Law School dean Elena Kagan said that he was "doing the most exciting and important academic work in trust and estates that anyone has seen in years."
+He is known for his work in economic and empirical analysis of trusts, estates, and fiduciary administration.

 Law Reform Work

 Sitkoff was elected to the American Law Institute (ALI) in 2007 and was elected to a five-year term on the ALI's Council in May 2012.
 He has worked on several ALI projects, including Principles of the Law of Charitable Nonprofit Organizations; Restatement Third, Property (Wills and Other Donative Transfers), Restatement Third, Restitution and Unjust Enrichment, and Restatement Third, Trusts.

 Personal

 Sitkoff's father is a retired trusts and estates lawyer.
 He married his wife Tamara in 2003 with their rabbi and Judge Richard Posner jointly officiating.
-They have three children, two girls and a boy.
+They have three children.